HB-5567

 Plain Language

-Before collecting, capturing, purchasing, or otherwise obtaining any biometric identifier or biometric information, a private entity must provide the individual (or their legally authorized representative) with written notice that biometric data is being collected or stored, written notice of the specific purpose and duration of collection, storage, and use, and must obtain a written release from the individual.
-All three steps must be completed before the data is obtained.
-In the employment context, a written release executed as a condition of employment satisfies the consent requirement.
-This is structurally identical to the Illinois BIPA §15(b) informed consent requirement.
+Before collecting any biometric identifier or biometric information — including fingerprints, voiceprints, retina or iris scans, or scans of hand or face geometry — a private entity must provide written notice to the individual (or their legal representative) that biometric data is being collected or stored, specify the purpose and duration of collection, storage, and use, and obtain a written release from the individual.
+All three steps must be completed before any collection occurs.
+In the employment context, the written release may be executed as a condition of employment.
+This is a pre-collection obligation that cannot be satisfied retroactively.

 Statutory Text